East Iceland Guide

 The stretch of Route 1 through the Eastfjords is one of Iceland's most scenic drives, yet it rarely appears on highlight lists because most visitors are rushing between Hofn and Egilsstadir.
 That is a mistake.
 The road winds through a chain of fjords, each with its own character, connected by mountain passes and tunnels carved through solid rock.

 Heading south from Egilsstadir, the first major fjord is Reydarfjordur, the longest fjord in East Iceland and home to a town of the same name.
 Continue south to Faskrudsfjordur, once a base for French fishermen and still bearing French street names alongside the Icelandic ones.
-The small museum here tells the story of the French connection.

 Egilsstadir

-The town sits on the banks of Lagarfljot, a long narrow lake that stretches 25 kilometres to the southwest.
-Lagarfljot is home to one of Iceland's most enduring legends: the Lagarfljot Wyrm, a serpent-like creature said to inhabit its murky depths.
-Whether or not you believe in lake monsters, the scenery around Lagarfljot is genuinely beautiful, particularly where the lake narrows between forested slopes.
+Egilsstadir is the largest town in East Iceland with a population of roughly 2,500.
+It serves as the services and transport hub for the entire region.
+The town sits on the banks of Lagarfljot, a long narrow lake that stretches 25 kilometres to the southwest — home to one of Iceland's most enduring legends: the Lagarfljot Wyrm, a serpent-like creature said to inhabit its murky depths.

 Egilsstadir is also the starting point for highland drives into the interior, including routes toward Snaefell and the Karahnjukar highlands.
 These require 4x4 vehicles and are only open in summer, but they offer access to some of the most remote and untouched landscapes in Europe.